canyongbs/aidingapp/README.md

 \
 This repository includes the software solution known as **Aiding App®** created by Canyon GBS®. \
 \
-The helpdesk technology featured in this repository is offerred as a fully managed and supported, ISO 27001:2022 certified, SaaS offerring to through Canyon GBS LLC.
-Additionally, the software is released here as source-available under the Elastic License 2.0 (see the [license file](./LICENSE) for more details.)\
+The helpdesk technology featured in this repository is offered as a fully managed and supported, ISO 27001:2022 certified, SaaS offering to through Canyon GBS Inc. Additionally, the software is released here as source-available under the Elastic License 2.0 (see the [license file](./LICENSE) for more details.)\
 \
-_Note: This software is developed, under copyright, and trademarked by Canyon GBS LLC ([canyongbs.com](https://canyongbs.com))._
+_Note: This software is developed, under copyright, and trademarked by Canyon GBS Inc. ([canyongbs.com](https://canyongbs.com))._

 ## Key Features